 • Coarse Work: Essays in Theology and Gay Life (Homodoxy, 2023)

-* The one thing I will not do in Christian settings is make arguments for or debate the presence and purpose of LGBTQ+ people in the church and its sacramental life.
+* I will not make arguments for or debate the presence and purpose of LGBTQ+ people in the church and its sacramental life.
 I feel strongly that that is not my job.

-If you are a group of LGBTQ+ people of Christian faith seeking to learn about our history and new ways to think about our relationship to our churches, it would be an absolute pleasure to speak with you.
+If you are a group of LGBTQ+ people seeking to learn about our history and new ways to think about our relationship to theology and religious institutions, it would be an absolute pleasure to speak with you.

 ← Back